actonmass/actonmass.org/content/posts/2020-05-04-death-by-default.md

 **You can take three easy steps today:**

 1.  **Send an email testifying in support of H.4652 to the judiciary committee**, which is holding a hearing on Tuesday.
-You won't be able to testify in person, only over email sent to: <Claire.Cronin@mahouse.gov> and <James.Eldridge@masenate.gov>.
+You won't be able to testify in person, only over email sent to: Claire.Cronin@mahouse.gov and James.Eldridge@masenate.gov.
 Write "Testimony in Favor of H.4652" as the subject line.
 Deadline is Tuesday at 5PM.

 2. Ask your Rep & Senator to co-sponsor this bill: You can look up their contact info [here](https://malegislature.gov/Search/FindMyLegislator?utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-8tvvKIJWztvg8ii2dXl9r_2H6cVCuWnH9gsaYP5RdhjK8iwwhg9MIqPkAd5mx4b7A47cPU).
 You can simply forward your testimony to your legislators with a note at the top asking them to co-sponsor the bill.